brianstorti/brianstorti.github.io/_posts/2021-05-24-ultimate-guide-to-using-kubernetes-with-spinnaker.md

 $ docker exec -it halyard bash
 ```

-And you can make sure `halyard` is running fine running:
+And you can make sure `halyard` is running fine by checking its version:

 ```
 $ hal --version